reside-eng/wordpress-custom-plugin/README.md

 }
 ```

 For this next bit we will need to work with WordPress actions to get the menu items to render out.
 You can read more on [WordPress Actions here](https://developer.wordpress.org/reference/functions/add_action/).
 They are pretty straightforward to work with.
 Basically we are just utilizing one of WordPress's hooks.
-We just need to tell WordPress which hook we want to have the function called and what the function name is.
+We just need to tell WordPress which hook we want the function called, as well as the function name.

 In order to implement this in the plugin we will need to call the menu functions at the right time.
 To do that we will put these function calls into their own function which will be called via a WordPress action.
 So in the constructor we will add an `add_action` call.